octobercms/docs/3.x/extend/system/routing.md

 ### Regular Expression Constraints

 You may constrain the format of your route parameters using the `where` method on a route instance.
-The `where` method accepts the name of the parameter and a regular expression defining how the parameter should be constrained:
+The `where` method accepts the name of the parameter and a regular expression defining how the parameter should be constrained.

 ```php
 Route::get('user/{name}', function ($name) {